delta-one/linux/Documentation/mm/page_owner.rst

 Although it doesn't mean that they have the right owner information, at least, we can tell whether the page is allocated or not, more accurately.
-On 2GB memory x86-64 VM box, 13343 early allocated pages are caught and marked, although they are mostly allocated from struct page extension feature.
+On 2GB memory x86-64 VM box, 13343 early allocated pages are catched and marked, although they are mostly allocated from struct page extension feature.
 Anyway, after that, no page is left in un-tracking state.